antipin/drupal.nodetools/README.txt

 Installation
 ============
-* Copy the 'googleanalytics' module directory in to your Drupal sites/all/modules directory as usual.
+* Copy the 'nodetools' module directory in to your Drupal sites/all/modules directory as usual.

 Usage